-- Speech and Language therapists
+- Speech and language therapists

+- Occupational therapists

-- Clinical and Educational psychologists
+- Clinical and educational psychologists

 - Play therapists

-- Specialist teachers from the Autism Teaching Company
+- Specialist teachers

-- Additional support can be provided by Optometrists, Buckinghamshire Advisory Services and Hertfordshire Advisory Services
+Additional support can be provided by optometrists, Buckinghamshire Advisory Services and Hertfordshire Advisory Services.
 Decisions to involve external specialists are taken in discussion with parents.

-Referral for an Education, Health and Care Plan
+Requesting an assessment for an Education, Health and Care Plan (EHCP)

-When a child has not made the expected progress, despite staff having taken two cycles of APDR cycle, and taking relevant and purposeful action to identify, assess and overcome barriers to learning, parents or staff can request an Education, Health and Care (EHC) Plan (details on the Buckinghamshire County Council website).
+When a child has not made the expected progress, despite having taken two cycles of APDR cycle, and taking relevant and purposeful action to identify, assess and overcome barriers to learning, parents or staff can request an Education, Health and Care (EHC) Plan (details on the Buckinghamshire County Council website).

-Following statutory assessment, an EHC Plan will be provided by Buckinghamshire County Council, if it is decided that the child's needs are not being met by the support that is ordinarily available.
-The School and the child's parents will be involved developing and producing the plan.
+Following statutory assessment, an EHC Plan may be provided by Buckinghamshire County Council, if it is decided that the child's needs are not being met by the support that is ordinarily available.
+The School, the child's parents and an educational psychologist will be involved developing and producing the plan.

-EHC plans will be reviewed at least annually with the 'Annual Review' meeting taking place.
+EHC Plans will be reviewed at least annually with the 'Annual Review' meeting taking place.